sannysanoff/quicksort/README.md

 as run on Apple M2 on Macbook Air 15 (2023)

-as run on Intel i5-11300H on boost frequency (around 4.1-4.2 GHz) on Redmibook Pro 15

 tool | time taken |  conforms?
 -----|------------|----------
 clang 15 arm native |4.271 sec | +